ory/docs/docs/hydra/oauth2.md

 ### Userinfo

 The `/userinfo` endpoint returns information on a user given an access token.
-Since ORY Hydra does is agnostic to any end-user data, the `/userinfo` endpoint returns only minimal information per default:
+Since ORY Hydra is agnostic to any end-user data, the `/userinfo` endpoint returns only minimal information per default:

 ```